atreides1/Galaxy_Explorers_HW/README.md

 ###### Part 3 ###########

 Floats (original): Trials were in the range [0.004 - 0.02]
 Doubles: In order to test doubles, I had to decrease the magnitude of iterations from floats by 10.
-When I ran that, using a shell script (much less typing!)
+When I ran that, using a shell script (hw1.sh - much less typing!)
 I found the results to be comparable to Floats.